Therad445/ElectricalEngineering/README.md

 # ElectricalEngineering

-All reprots about all works 1 semester of Electrical Engineering
+All reports about all works 1 semester of Electrical Engineering

 MustiSim 14